-Welcome to ‘Break a Leg’ an article that looks at health and safety in the home.
-This scenario probably plays out in most homes on a daily basis…
+Welcome an article that looking at any easy way to break a bone at home.
+This scenario probably plays out in most homes on a daily basis.

 The telephone rings.
 You are in the shower, or you are just pulling on your trousers, pants or skirt and you hear a noise.